-Duke University’s Medical School is ranked 8th among its peers with a focus on interdisciplinary learning and inclusiveness among the student body.
+Duke University’s Medical School is ranked 8th among its peers with a focus on interdisciplinary learning.
 They aim to use medical research to solve global problems.
 Duke emphasizes diversity, inclusion, and attention to community health problems.
 The secondary application questions ask you to consider your role as a physician in global and local communities.

-This question asks you to look at your own experience and examine your values.
+This question asks you to look at your own background and examine your values.
 Make a list of the communities to which you belong and what you have learned from each one.
 Then, ask yourself how these lessons apply to your motivation to pursue medicine.
-Choose about 2 or 3 of the strongest values to focus on in your essay.
-Finally, step back and look at the big picture – how does your community fit into the larger scope of the world?
-What can you say about your own community with some objective perspective and informed outlook?
+Finally, step back and look critically at the big picture – how does you community fit into the larger scope of the world?
+What can you say about your own community with some objective perspective and informed outlook that would improve it?

 This prompt requires that you address an experience where things did not go as planned.
 You should give an example honestly while avoiding any response that implies you did something illegal or immoral.
 Your answer should emphasize what you did after this experience – how did you recover?
 What lesson did you learn?
 What would you do differently next time?

-5. Describe a situation where you failed.
+4. Describe a situation where you failed.
 What did you learn from the experience?
 Describe at least one functional impact of the experience.
+(600 words)

-Here, the Adcom wants to know how you accept failure and what you do about it.
+Here, the AdCom wants to know how you accept failure and what you do about it.
 The failure can be personal or professional (avoid anything immoral or cruel, of course).
 When you are responding to this kind of prompt, don’t shy away from admitting you have failed or made mistakes, and never write that you haven’t failed.
 The most important part of the essay is what you learned.
 Here, avoid trite lessons, like “I learned how to be persistent,” and, instead, really think about the incident in terms of emotional and intellectual growth.
-All the better if you can briefly conclude the essay with a similar situation where you were able to apply the lesson you learned.
 These types of questions are trying to get at your resilience and maturity as a person.